ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/1-setup.md

 Download Unity Hub now by following the instructions at [unity.com/download](https://unity.com/download)

 Run the hub once it has downloaded.
-If you are not already logged in you will be prompted to either log in or create an account.
+If you are not already logged in, you will be prompted to either log in or create an account.

 Once logged in, if you don't already have any editor versions installed, Unity may recommend the latest Long-Term Support version.